OleHolmNielsen/Slurm_tools/pestat/README.md

 	-F: Like -f, but only nodes flagged in RED are printed.
-	-m free_mem: Print only nodes with free memory LESS than free_mem MB -M free_mem: Print only nodes with free memory GREATER than free_mem MB (under-utilized) -1 Only 1 line per node (unique nodes in multiple partitions are printed once only)
+	-m free_mem: Print only nodes with free memory LESS than free_mem MB -M free_mem: Print only nodes with free memory GREATER than free_mem MB (under-utilized)
+	-1: Only 1 line per node (unique nodes in multiple partitions are printed once only)
+	-E: Job EndTime is printed after each jobid/user
 	-C: Color output is forced ON
 	-c: Color output is forced OFF
 	-h: Print this help information